-understanding the basic meaning of academic honesty, especially with respect to authenticity and intellectual property2.
+understanding the basic meaning of academic integrity, especially with respect to academic honesty, authenticity and intellectual property.
 An authentic piece of work is one that is based on the student's individual and original ideas with the ideas and work of others (including the work of peers in collaborative projects) fully acknowledged.
 Academic dishonesty is unacceptable.